 When it comes to the public sector, the Ethiopian PPP legal regime provides, among others:

 With regard to structure of PPP contracts, the Ethiopian PPP legal regime has important provisions that show the regime is considerate to other applicable laws of the country.
-The PPP Proclamation expressly provides that PPP contracts are governed by relevant laws of the country.
+The PPP Proclamation expressly provides that relevant laws of the country govern PPP contracts.

 On the other hand, the PPP Proclamation unequivocally states that the PPP Board has the power to approve PPP projects, and the power to enter into and sign PPP contracts resides with a contracting authority inherently responsible for providing the infrastructure being contracted.

 (18.104.22.168) Public Private Partnership Project Life cycle